ennucore/cadmium/README.md

 You can also use an OpenAI key, but this is less tested.

+### Usage
-Then, to run (if you have conda activated):
+Now, to run it (if you have conda activated):
 ```bash
 $ python cadmium
 Enter a prompt for the agent:
 ```

-You might need to use `conda run --no-capture-output python cadmium` if you don't have conda properly activated.
+It will show you updates, then give you the STL path in the end.
+You can type `o`/`open` to open the STL file in your default viewer.

+If you want the agent to look at it and improve it, just press enter, and it will run another iteration.

+If you want to change something, write a message to the agent.